typescript-eslint/typescript-eslint/packages/eslint-plugin/README.md

 👉 See **https://typescript-eslint.io/architecture/utils** for our Getting Started docs.

-> See https://typescript-eslint.io for general documentation on TypeScript-ESLint, the tooling that allows you to run ESLint and Prettier on TypeScript code.
+> See https://typescript-eslint.io for general documentation on typescript-eslint, the tooling that allows you to run ESLint and Prettier on TypeScript code.